Love Sculpture: Career

 Love Sculpture were founded in Cardiff in 1966 by former members of the Human Beans.
 The band mostly performed blues standards, slightly revved-up, but still close to the originals.
 Their debut album Blues Helping included the songs "Summertime" and "Wang Dang Doodle".

 They are best known for their 1968 novelty hit in the UK Singles Chart, a high-speed cover version of the classical piece "Sabre Dance" by Aram Khachaturian, released on the Parlophone label (R 5744), which reached No. 5 in the UK Singles Chart in December 1968.
 The recording was inspired by Keith Emerson's classical rearrangements.
 "Sabre Dance" became a hit after receiving air play by British DJ John Peel, who was so impressed that he played it twice in one programme.
 In December 1968, UK music magazine NME reported that Love Sculpture had signed a US recording contract with London Records, guaranteeing £250,000.
-The band were also given an invitation to perform "Sabre Dance" live on the German Beat-Club television programme of Radio Bremen, being broadcast in monochrome at that time.
+The band was also given an invitation to perform "Sabre Dance" live on the German Beat-Club television programme of Radio Bremen, which was broadcast in monochrome at that time.